Alumni Relations Coordinator

 Despite his wrestling ability, the call of the NFL was too appealing, and Neal took a shot in football even though he hadn’t played the sport since high school.
 Originally picked up by New England, Neal spent a short time in Philadelphia before being snatched away again by the Patriots where he has found a home at the right guard postition.

 Neal was picked as a preseason starter on the offensive line in 2003, but an early-season shoulder injury ended his season prematurely.
 After a successful rehab stint, he became a regular starter in 2004.
-Neal and the Patriots have won three Super Bowls since 2002.
+Neal was part of three Super Bowl Champions with the Patriots and retired in March 2011 after 10 years with the team.

 Neal and his wife Jodee have two daughters, Colby and Jillian.